codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 Codefresh creates and validates the [Shared Configuration Repository]({{site.baseurl}}/docs/reference/shared-configuration) when you install the first Hybrid or Hosted GitOps Runtime for your account, and uses it for all GitOps Runtimes you add to the same account.

 Once created, you can reset the Shared Configuration Repo defined for your account under the following conditions:
-* Optional.
-There are no active Runtimes in your account

-* Manadtory.
-The URL is incorrect or missing
+* **Incorrect/missing URL**
-  Codefresh notifies you through the UI if the Shared Configuration Repo URL is either incorrect or missing.
+  Mandatory when Codefresh notifies you through the UI if the Shared Configuration Repo URL is either incorrect or missing.

     * Incorrect URL
       The Shared Config Repo details provided during installation in Account Setup are incorrect.
 Codefresh could not connect to the Shared Repo with the details provided.
     * Undefined URL
       You installed the GitOps Runtime through a script or another automated mechanism without providing the URL to the Shared Configuration Repository.

-  >**NOTE**:
-  >If Codefresh has already validated the existing Shared Configuration Repository, meaning that at least one GitOps Runtime successfully connected to it, you _cannot change_ the Configuration Repository.
-To do so, you must contact Codefresh Support.
-  >Otherwise, you must uninstall all the GitOps Runtimes in your account.

     {% include
  image.html